 When to Include Files in Guru Cards: Best Practices

-One of the biggest benefits of using Guru is speed.
 When teams are using Guru to assist a customer, they need to find the answer as fast as possible.
 This is important to consider when deciding what content should be authored directly in Guru vs. included in a file.

-Based on this, here are examples of content that should be included in the text of a Card:
+Here are examples of content that should be included in the text of a Card:

 "On the phone questions": Take competitive positioning as an example.
 There should be at least one card for each competitor with the 3 top points of differentiation between your solution and theirs.
 Examples like this, in which a rep could be asked on a call, should be captured in Guru because it is the fastest way for them to answer the question and eliminates the need to open a new search, view the files that come back, open them, etc.